Beakerboy/MS-CFB/README.md

 MS-CFB required python 3.7 or greater.

 ## Contributing
 Contributions are welcome.
 Please ensure new features include unit tests to maintain 100% coverage.
-All code must adhere to the PEP8 standards for both formatting and naming.
+All code must adhere to the [PEP8 Standards](https://peps.python.org/pep-0008/) for both formatting and naming.
 Method signatures must be fully annotated.